rafeyu/pfchroot/README.md

 Doing `chroot` from my other distro again and again is boring.
 So ..
 I create this stuff to simplify `mount` actions before `chroot`ing.

 **Remember!** This stuff is really useful if you do `pfchroot` from your other partitions (e.g you use dual boot system with other distros).
-Err ... it isn't means that `pfchroot` from live cd/usb is s&#42;ck, but because you have to install it again and again through your live cd/usb, unless it is already installed in them.
+Err ... it isn't means that `pfchroot` from live cd/usb is s&#42;ck, but because you have to install it again and again through your live cd/usb, unless it is already installed.

 ## Installing